 Your professors are required to take attendance daily in Webcourses.
 You can see your attendance there, too.
-The count of absences begins on the Monday of the second week of instruction.
-For new students who register late due to special circumstances (visa, health, family, travel), the count of absences begins their first day of class.
+The count of absences begins on the Monday of the first week of instruction.

 PROBATION AND APPEAL

 Students on attendance probation must be in attendance compliance during their probationary period of one session.
 Failure to meet this requirement, results in dismissal.